Titles and Roles

 - Research Program

-Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea 2005, and was trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before she was promoted to Assistant Professor in 2009.
+Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea.
+She trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before joining the faculty in 2009.

 Dr. Kang is supported with competitive peer-reviewed federal grants including NIH R01 for transcription-dependent and independent signaling of RSK2 in cancer.
 She has received various prestigious awards including American Cancer Society Basic Research Scholar Award, The Leukemia & Lymphoma Society Special Fellow Award, Georgia Cancer Coalition Cancer Research Award and Robbins Scholar Award.